If you’re into overlanding, you have several different options to choose from in terms of how you can organize your trip. Y

 We traveled through 12 different countries and discovered parts of the continent we’d never been before.

-We already had a vague plan to drive from Europe to Southeast Asia in 2018, but since that was only going to be from the beginning of the summer, we realized that we’d have about 10 months to wait until our next major overland adventure.
+We already had a vague plan to drive from Europe to Southeast Asia, but since that was only going to be from the beginning of the summer, we realized that we’d have about 10 months to wait until our next major overland adventure.

 It involved off-road stages and remote areas so we could test our vehicle and equipment.